-- V170 Public and Environmental Affairs (3 cr.)
+V170 Public and Environmental Affairs (3 cr.)

 Not recommended for students who have taken SPEA E200, V262, or V264.
 Broad coverage of public and environmental affairs through critical and analytic inquiry into selected policy areas.
-Attention is given to current as well as perennial public issues. - V250 Problems in Public Affairs (3 cr.)
-Analysis of selected issues or problems in public affairs.
+Attention is given to current as well as perennial public issues.

+V250 Problems in Public Affairs (3 cr.)

+Analysis of selected current issues or problems in public affairs.
 Topics vary from semester to semester.
-May be repeated once for credit, with permission of instructor. - V260 Topics in Public Affairs (3 cr.)
+May be repeated once for credit, with permission of instructor.

+V260 Topics in Public Affairs (3 cr.)

 Selected topical courses that are specifically chosen as appropriate to fulfill the SPEA requirement of "public affairs options."
-Topics vary from semester to semester. - V262 Environment: Problems and Prospects (3 cr.)
+Topics vary from semester to semester.

+V262 Environment: Problems and Prospects (3 cr.)

 A survey of different aspects of the interaction between man and his environment, with an emphasis on the complex interactions within systems.
 Subjects discussed include population levels, natural resources, energy use, various types of pollution and means of controlling them.
-Credit not given for both E200 and V262. - V264 Urban Strategies (3 cr.)
+Credit not given for both E200 and V262.

+V264 Urban Strategies (3 cr.)

 An introduction to urban studies.
-Topics considered include growth, population, housing, transportation and government, with discussion of related public policy. - V270 Survey of Administrative Techniques (3 cr.)
+Topics considered include growth, population, housing, transportation and government, with discussion of related public policy.

+V270 Survey of Administrative Techniques (3 cr.)

 Introduction to principles of management and systems theory for the administration of public agencies.
-Credit not given for both V270 and J310. - K300 Statistical Techniques (3 cr.)
+Credit not given for both V270 and J310.

+K300 Statistical Techniques (3 cr.)

 P: M014 or equivalent.
 R: M118.
 An introduction to statistics.
 Nature of statistical data.
 Ordering and manipulation of data.
 Measures of central tendency and dispersion.
 Elementary probability.
 Concepts of statistical inference decision: estimation and hypothesis testing.
 Special topics discussed may include regression and correlation, analysis of variance, nonparametric methods.
-Credit not given for both K300 and K310. - V316 Environmental Health Management Orientation (3 cr.)
+Credit not given for both K300 and K310.

+V316 Environmental Health Management Orientation (3 cr.)

 An orientation to the broad concerns of environmental health management, including sanitation, stream pollution, air pollution, and food and drug control.
-Course includes an introduction to the programs and procedures involved with environmental health management. - V333 Student Colloquia in Public Affairs (3 cr.)
+Course includes an introduction to the programs and procedures involved with environmental health management.

+V333 Student Colloquia in Public Affairs (3 cr.)

 Topics of current interest selected on the basis of student initiative and involvement in course instruction.
-May be repeated once for credit. - V348 Analytical Approaches to Public Policy (3 cr.)
-P: K300.
-Introduction to models of inquiry, concept and theory formation, research design, operationalization and measurement, and data collection and analysis.
-Potential applications to policy problems emphasized. - V352 Personal Career Planning (1 cr.)
-P: Sophomore standing.
+May be repeated once for credit.

+V352 Personal Career Planning (1 cr.)

+P: junior standing.
 Investigation of careers, the world of work and the career planning process.
 The focal point is the student and his/her goals.
 Provides assistance in developing practical, meaningful and realistic insights into the nature of making a public career choice in today's world.
-Course is graded S/F (satisfactory/fail). - V365 Urban and Regional Planning (3 cr.)
-P: Statistics.
+Course is graded S/F (satisfactory/fail).

+V365 Urban and Regional Planning (3 cr.)

+P: Mathematics M118 or M119 and statistics.
 Introduction to the general planning process.
-Examination of planning approaches to economic, environmental, and social issues involved in regional growth and change. - V366 Public Administration (3 cr.)
-Study of public agency management emphasizing the special constraints of administration in the public context. - V372 Financial Management and Budgeting (3 cr.)
+Examination of planning approaches to economic, environmental, and social issues involved in regional growth and change.

+V366 Public Administration (3 cr.)

+P or concurrent: Z300 or equivalent.
+Study of public agency management emphasizing the special constraints of administration in the public context.

+V372 Financial Management and Budgeting (3 cr.)

 P: Econ E360.
 Study of fiscal management in public agencies, including revenue administration, debt management, and public budgeting.
 Emphasis will be given to the fiscal processes in state and local agencies.

 V373 Personnel Management in the Public Sector (3 cr.)

+P: junior standing or permission of instructor.
 The organization and operation of public personnel management systems with emphasis on concepts and techniques of job analysis, position classification, training, affirmative action, and motivation.